What you will learn

 - Design and simulate electric and hybrid powertrains

 - Understand the fundamentals of passive and active safety concepts

 - Implement intelligent perception and decision procedures needed for self-driving cars

-The automotive industry is changing in fundamental ways.
+The automotive industry is changing in fundamental ways with the increased focus on sustainable and self-driving cars.
 Today, the internal combustion engine is increasingly complemented or even replaced with an electric motor.
 Vehicles are becoming more and more autonomous, creating an ever-increasing need for better software.
-Consequently, skilled automotive engineers are required to meet the demands on high-quality individual mobility and transportation of people and goods, especially when considering environmental challenges and the vision of zero accidents.
+Consequently, skilled automotive engineers are required to meet the demands of this new environment.

 In this MicroMasters program, you will learn the fundamentals of not only how a vehicle is designed, but also how to model and simulate the vehicle dynamics.
 Learn how to implement intelligent perception and decision procedures needed for self-driving cars and how model-based design is widely used in industry to accurately simulate the vehicle but also to design efficient algorithms.